JacobTang06/PasswordValidator/README.md

 3. Assumptions:
 - Function assumes that user input is case sensitive.
 - Function assumes that the input type is a valid string.
-- Function assumes that the password validation is language-agnostic.